haganbt/pepp/README.md

 PEPP supports baseline and microtargeting use cases by automatically calculating 1 or more probability comparators against a baseline data set.

 NOTE: Currently, PEPP only supports age and gender targets for baseline comparisons.
-A baseline tasks can be created as follows:
+A baseline task can be created as follows:

 **1) Name the merged tasks**